taejs/book-exploring-async-basics/src/9_3_http_module.md

 > benefit that much (the understanding of how a web server works would though but thats
 > beyond our scope today)

-Now we get to the exiting part.
+Now we get to the exciting part.

 First we need to generate a `token`.
 This token will follow our `event` and be passed on to the OS.
 When the OS returns it also returns this token so we know what event